Aditya-Diva/Ez-Cpp-Python-Socket/README.md

 Note:

-* This was tested on Ubuntu 20.04 in a virtual environment and on docker.
+* This was tested on Ubuntu 20.04 in a virtual environment and on Docker.
 * Image used in repo is from [Pixabay](https://pixabay.com/photos/bulb-idea-fire-flame-neon-5665770/).
 * This is a fun project that was picked up while understanding socket communication for other projects that I'm tinkering with.